No. 15 Squadron RAF: Desert Storm onwards (1990s)

-In 1992 No.45 (Reserve) Squadron, the Tornado Weapons Conversion Unit based at RAF Honington changed its "shadow" identity to No.15 (Reserve) Squadron, remaining at RAF Honington until 1993 assigned to SACEUR in the role it had performed when based at RAF Laarbruch.
+In 1992, No.45 (Reserve) Squadron, the Tornado Weapons Conversion Unit based at RAF Honington changed its "shadow" identity to No.15 (Reserve) Squadron, remaining at RAF Honington until 1993 assigned to SACEUR in the role it had performed when based at RAF Laarbruch.
 The squadron's equipment of twenty-six aircraft and thirty-nine WE.177 nuclear bombs was unusually large.
-Relocation to RAF Lossiemouth in 1994 brought reassignment to SACLANT in the maritime strike role, armed with a variety of conventional weapons and eighteen WE.177 nuclear bombs.
-After the closure of the Cottesmore-based Tri-National Tornado Training Establishment (TTTE) in 1999, 15(R) Squadron assumed responsibility for both conversion to the Tornado and weapons training.
+Relocation to RAF Lossiemouth in 1994 brought reassignment to NATO's Supreme Allied Commander Atlantic in the maritime strike role, armed with a variety of conventional weapons and eighteen WE.177 nuclear bombs.
+After the closure of the RAF Cottesmore-based Tri-National Tornado Training Establishment (TTTE) in 1999, No. 15(R) Squadron assumed responsibility for both conversion to the Tornado and weapons training.

+21st century (2000–2017)

 The squadron disbanded on 31 March 2017 in preparation for the retirement of the Tornado GR4 in 2019.
-The squadron aircraft and crews will be absorbed into front-line squadrons at RAF Marham who will carry out refresher training when required.
+The squadron aircraft and crews were absorbed into front-line squadrons at RAF Marham who carried out refresher training when required.
 The squadron completed its final operational flying on 17 March 2017.